 For more information contact the FWC Southwest Regional Office at 863-648-3200.

-Black crappie (specks) fishing is slow with the warmer water temperature in the lake, but they can still be caught.
-Try drifting live Missouri minnows, or trolling with Hal flies and small spinners in open water areas over humps, drop-offs, and the rock piles that were created during the drawdown.
-With the water temperatures on the rise, many anglers will switch over to fishing for bluegill (bream) and redear sunfish (shellcracker).
+Black Crappie (specks) fishing is slow for now with the warmer water temperatures in the lake but should pick up as the temperatures begin to drop.
+Try drifting live Missouri minnows, or trolling with Hal flies and small spinners in open water areas over humps, drop-offs, and the rock piles that were created during renovations in the main reservoir.
+With the water temperatures still high in the early fall months, many anglers will continue fishing for Bluegill (bream) and Redear Sunfish (shellcracker).
 Fish with crickets, grass shrimp, and red wigglers under a cork around shoreline structure (overhanging trees) and Kissimmee grass.
+This bite will slow as water temperatures decrease in the late fall and early winter months.
 Sunshine bass are stocked annually in Medard Reservoir and offer anglers with a unique fishing experience.
-They have been caught when drifting live Missouri minnows in open water over the humps and rock piles.
+These feisty fish will become more active as the water temperatures drop, so if you’re having a slow day fishing for your targeted species, give them a try.
+They may shed some sunshine on an otherwise chilly day of fishing!
+They can be caught when drifting live Missouri minnows in open water over the humps and rock piles.
 Try throwing a rattle-trap, small swimbait, or jerkbait around the dam or slow troll theses baits in open water and hang on, these fish can put up a good fight!
 Catfish are plentiful and can be caught using chicken livers, frozen shrimp, night crawlers, or any commercial stink baits fished on the bottom.
-The reservoir has been stocked with approximately 5,600 adult largemouth bass since 2012, with multiple fish weighing over 8 pounds.
+The reservoir has been stocked with approximately 5,600 adult largemouth bass since it’s renovation in 2012, with multiple fish weighing over 8 pounds.
 Be on the lookout for tagged bass.
 Tags are yellow and located on the back (dorsal) of the fish.
 If you catch a tagged fish, remember to remove the tag.
 You will need it to collect your $100 reward!
-Fish drop offs and rock piles with worms in bright red, Junebug, or black and blue colors to find some of these big bass.
+Fish drop offs and rock piles with worms in bright red, Junebug, or black and blue colors to find some of these big Bass.
 Don’t be afraid to pick up your cranking stick and fire a shad colored crankbait along these same areas to activate the schools relating to the underwater structure.
+Fall and winter time fishing for Largemouth Bass can be exciting if you’re willing to adapt to the day on the water.
+Trying multiple techniques to get a bite can be your best friend during this “transition” time of year.
+Let the Bass tell you what they want, and you can have a memorable day on the water!
 For more information on the location of fish attractors, visit the interactive fish attractor map found on our website.
 Tight lines!